🌜

 • A9 Except as provided for in Section B3(b) of this Code of Conduct, account holders shall not leave their connections unattended.
 Account holders not actively participating in the network (ie connected as an observer) shall not log on for excessive periods of time.

 • A10 Account holders shall exercise patience and tolerance towards other account holders, especially where an account holder is less familiar with an area, or learning new skills.
+This does not relieve account holders from compliance with this Code of Conduct.

 • A11 Account holders are prohibited from using any software, forums, newsgroups, social media streams, or mailing lists utilized by VATSIM and its officially recognized Regions, Divisions and their subdivisions to threaten, harass, stalk, or to otherwise violate the legal rights of others including expectations of privacy and publicity.
 This includes using the above resources to find, locate, or otherwise discover methods of contacting account holders for the purpose of threatening, harassing, stalking, or otherwise violating the legal rights of them.
-Further, account holders shall not publish, post, distribute, disseminate, or use any kind of defamatory, infringing, obscene, vulgar, profane, unlawful, or other types of communications, materials, or information.
+Further, account holders shall not publish, post, distribute, disseminate, or use any kind of defamatory, infringing, obscene, vulgar, profane, unlawful, or other similar types of communications, materials, or information.
 Individuals violating this rule are subject to the procedures set forth in Article I of the VATSIM.net Code of Regulations, which may result in removal from VATSIM and revocation of their account privileges.

 • A12 Account holders shall not connect to VATSIM with a callsign, or other identifier, that implies or designates a status they do not hold including, but not limited to, those reserved for, or generally used by, Founders, members of the Board of Governors, Supervisors, and/or any other network staff.
 Furthermore, account holders shall not state, imply, or otherwise communicate that they hold a status they do not.